lexiecorn/oto-gapo/docs/API_DOCUMENTATION.md

 - `membershipType` - Membership level (1=Super Admin, 2=Admin, 3=Member)
 - `isActive` - Account status
 - `isAdmin` - Admin privileges
+- `joinedDate` - Date the user joined (ISO 8601 string)

 #### Vehicle Information

 - `vehicle` - Vehicle details (Map<String, dynamic>)

+Note: Each user has exactly one vehicle.
+The `vehicle` field is a single object.
+For backward compatibility, older records may store `vehicle` as a single-element array; the app reads the first item and always writes back a single object.

 ## Payment Management